Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: More Experiments

 \subsection{More Details of Experiment Setting}

-We adopt Adam optimizer \cite{suppkingma2014adam} and Cosine Annealing scheme \cite{supploshchilov2016sgdr} to decay the learning rate from $1{\times}10^{-4}$ to $10^{-7}$.
-The patch size is $256{\times}256$, and batch size is 8.
+We adopt the Adam optimizer \cite{kingma2014adam} and Cosine Annealing scheme \cite{loshchilov2016sgdr} to decay the learning rate from $1{\times}10^{-4}$ to $10^{-7}$.
+The patch size is $256{\times}256$, and the batch size is 8.
 The number of input frames is 15.
-All experiments are implemented by PyTorch 1.9.1.
-We train a denoising model on 8 A100 GPUs.
-We use the pre-trained SPyNet \cite{suppranjan2017optical} to estimate the flow.
-Note that we fix the parameters of SPyNet during the training.
-We train our video denoiser with 150k iterations.
-For the synthetic Gaussian denoising, the learning rate of the generator is $1{\times}10^{-4}$.
+All experiments are implemented in PyTorch 1.9.1.
+We train the denoising model on 8 A100 GPUs.
+We use the pre-trained SPyNet \cite{ranjan2017optical} to estimate the flow and the SPyNet is further finetuned during training.
+We train our video denoiser with 150K iterations.
+For the synthetic Gaussian denoising experiments, the learning rate of the generator is $1{\times}10^{-4}$.
 For real-world video denoising, the learning rates of the generator and discriminator are set to $5{\times}10^{-5}$ and $1{\times}10^{-4}$.
-The architecture of the generator is introduced in Section \ref{suppsec:arch_st}.
-The architecture of the discriminator is the same as Real-ESRGAN \cite{suppwang2021realesrgan}.
-When training classic video denoising, we use Charbonnier loss \cite{suppcharbonnier1994two} due to its stability and good performance.
-For real video denoising, we first use Charbonnier loss to train a model, then we finetune the network by using the perceptual loss $\mL_{pix}$ \cite{suppjohnson2016perceptual} and adversarial loss $\mL_{adv}$ \cite{suppgoodfellow2014gan}, \ie $\mL = \mL_{pix} + \lambda_1 \mL_{per} + \lambda_2 \mL_{adv}$, where $\lambda_1=1$ and $\lambda_2=5\times 10^{-1}$.
-We set the values of N and L as 5 and 7, respectively.
+For the architecture of the generator, we use 5 residual blocks in the RDB block, use 7 residual blocks in the FMDP block, and set the feature channel as 64.
+The architectures of the offset estimation module and mask estimation module are the same as \cite{chan2021basicvsrpp}.
+The architecture of the discriminator is the same as Real-ESRGAN \cite{wang2021realesrgan}.
+When training classic video denoising, we use Charbonnier loss \cite{charbonnier1994two} because of its stability and good performance.
+For video denoising on AWGN noise and the CRVD indoor dataset, we use the loss $\mL = \mL_{\text{pix}} + \lambda_{\text{flow}} \mL_{\text{flow}}$.
+In the experiment, we set $\lambda_{\text{flow}}=0.1$.
+For real video denoising experiments, we first use Charbonnier loss to train a model, then we finetune the network by using the perceptual loss $\mL_{\text{pix}}$ \cite{johnson2016perceptual} and adversarial loss $\mL_{\text{adv}}$ \cite{goodfellow2014gan}, \ie $\mL = \mL_{\text{pix}} + \lambda_1 \mL_{\text{per}} + \lambda_2 \mL_{\text{adv}}$, where $\lambda_1=1$ and $\lambda_2=5\times 10^{-1}$.
+Code will be made publicly available.